Statistical Inference for Differentially Private Stochastic Gradient Descent: Limiting Distribution for DP-SGD

 \section{Limiting Distribution for DP-SGD}

 In this section, we present the privacy guarantee and the asymptotic distribution of the differentially private stochastic gradient descent (DP-SGD) algorithm, as summarized in Algorithm \ref{alg:dp-sgd}.
-The core principle of differential privacy relies on the addition of appropriately scaled random noise to the algorithm's output, which limits the extent to which an individual's information can be inferred from the released results.
+The core principle of differential privacy involves adding appropriately scaled random noise to the algorithm's output, thereby limiting the extent to which an individual's information can be inferred from the released results.
+The formal definitions of DP are in the SM.
 To formalize this, we introduce the concept of {\it sensitivity}, which quantifies the maximum change in the algorithm's output when a single entry in the dataset is modified.

-\begin{defi}[Sensitivity] For a vector-valued deterministic algorithm $\mathcal{T}(\cdot):\mathcal{D}\to\mathbb{R}^{m}$, the $\ell_q$ sensitivity of $\mathcal{T}(\cdot)$ is defined as
+\begin{defi}[$\ell_2$-Sensitivity] For a vector-valued deterministic algorithm $\mathcal{T}(\cdot):\mathcal{D}\to\mathbb{R}^{p}$, the $\ell_2$ sensitivity of $\mathcal{T}(\cdot)$ is defined as

 where the two datasets $\calD$ and $\calD'$ only differ in one single entry. \end{defi}